Allegheny City Stables: History and architectural features

-From 2019 to 2021, Birgo, a North Side based real estate developer and property management company, restored the abandoned Allegheny City Stables.
+From 2019 to 2021, Birgo Realty, a North Side based real estate developer and property management company, restored the abandoned Allegheny City Stables.
 As of September 2019, the building was under renovation as loft apartments, which encompassed the renovated stable building accompanied by 32,000 square feet of new addition.
 The new development was constructed on the adjacent lot to the west side of the Stables building as an addition to the existing building, seamlessly connected in the interior.

 The new combined complex is called Allegheny City Stables Lofts, a residential community honoring the historical relevance of the Stables while adapting for a new purpose.
 The complex will include 36 units with a combination of studio, 1-bedroom, and 2-bedroom units.
 Rental rates are slated to be between $1,500 and $2,500 per month.
 Communal amenities will include a fitness center, guest suite, lounge, indoor parking spaces and a lobby that “tells the story and pays tribute to the history of the neighborhood,” according to a media release.